 In 1989, we began bringing hope to some of the world's poorest people—slum dwellers in Bangalore, India.
-Unwelcome in many churches they were ministered to by our first native pastor who received $25 a month from a small church in Idaho, USA.
-Then, when an infant was abandoned at his doorstep the need for an orphanage became apparent.
-Now, more than a dozen Homes of Hope, throughout India, meet the physical, spiritual and emotional needs of more than 800 children—many of them severely impacted by HIV/AIDS.
-Tutoring centers, designed to help break the cycle of illiteracy, also assist thousands of other improverished kids.
+Unwelcome in many churches, they were ministered to by our first native pastor who received $25 a month from a small church in Idaho, USA.
+Then, when an infant was abandoned at his doorstep, the need for an orphanage became apparent.
+Now, more than a dozen Homes of Hope, throughout India, meet the physical, spiritual, and emotional needs of more than 800 children—many of them severely impacted by HIV/AIDS.
+Tutoring centers, designed to help break the cycle of illiteracy, also assist thousands of other impoverished kids.

 As a result, a generation of boys and girls have been nurtured, nourished and educated.
-Many of our children have grown up to be missionaries planting churches in India's remotest regions.
+Many of our children have grown up to be missionaries planting churches in India's most remote regions.
 Others serve in orphanages and medical centers.
-Currently more than 250 indigenous workers offer hope, love, nutrition and care to children who would otherwise navigate a dangerous world alone.
+Currently more than 250 indigenous workers offer hope, love, nutrition, and care to children who would otherwise navigate a dangerous world alone.
 Send Hope Now also provides consistent aid to Indian communities affected by Hansen's disease (leprosy) and HIV/AIDS.